haroldship/masters-thesis-knowledge-info/README.md

 ### Fixed in version 0.8
  - [x] Results: 5.1 mentions 5.6-7 but not 5.2-4
+ - [x] Appendix: some tables are squished.
+Paragraph indentation?

 ### Fixed in version 0.7
  - [x] Method: explain the units of distance